kosy200/odin-recipes/README.md

 Recipes project

-After finishing this project I would have exercised and polished my Git and HTML skills.
+After finishing this project I would have exercised and polished my Git, HTML and CSS skills.